Why Churn Analysis is the Key to Improving Customer Retention

 Why Churn Analysis Is the Key to Customer Retention

 Churn analysis is the key to improving customer retention because it shows you important information about where your customers are abandoning your product.
-From there, you can start to figure out why they’re churning by making targeted improvements and doing more churn analysis to see if things improve.
+From there, you can start to figure out why they’re churning by making and doing more churn analysis to see if things improve.

 Churn analysis shows you where in the customer journey users are leaving.
 Customers might drop out of the funnel shortly after they start using it, they might stick around for a while and slowly disengage, or they might quit when they encounter a specific roadblock.
 You won’t know how to address any of these issues until you run a churn analysis to discover which parts of the customer journey are the most affected by churn.